KoenVdH/Corona-Exposure-Notification-Scanner/README.md

 Known issues:

-Crash when to much input. e.g. when used in places with lots of people...
+Crash when receiving too much input.
+E.g. when used in places with lots of people...